Elon Musk brings conspiracy theorist Alex Jones back to X following poll

 X has denied stoking bigotry and last month filed a lawsuit against liberal activist group Media Matters over a report showing that ads for major brands have run beside content supporting Adolf Hitler and Nazis.

-Musk, who runs several companies including Tesla and SpaceX, had previously said he would not let Jones back on the platform, saying he had “no mercy for anyone who would use the deaths of children for gain, politics or fame”.
+Musk, who runs several companies including Tesla and SpaceX, had previously vowed not to let Jones back on the platform, saying he had “no mercy for anyone who would use the deaths of children for gain, politics or fame”.

 “I vehemently disagree with what he said about Sandy Hook, but are we a platform that believes in freedom of speech or are we not?” he said in response to a user on X on Saturday.